-The new era for travel strollers was kicked off by the 2015 launch of the GB Pockit (Price: Check on Amazon), a 10.5 lb. stroller that folded into the shape of small suitcase.
+The new era for travel strollers was kicked off by the 2015 launch of the GB Pockit (Price: $231.00), a 10.5 lb. stroller that folded into the shape of small suitcase.
 It was the amazing fold that turned the Pockit into a social media sensation:

 Too bad the Pockit as a stroller was such disappointment—from the joke of a canopy to the awkward two-hand fold to the horrible handling, the Pockit worked better on Facebook than in real life.